markushinz/aws-ses-pop3-server/README.md

 {
     "awsAccessKeyID": "AKIAIOSFODNN7EXAMPLE",
     "awsSecretAccessKey": "wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY",
+    "awsSessionToken": "...",
     "region": "eu-central-1",
     "bucket": "aws-ses-pop3-server",
     "prefix": ""
 }
 ```

+`awsSessionToken` is only used for STS (short-term) credentials.

 > This does not work with Gmail!
 Gmail enforces a maximum character length for POP3 credentials that is smaller than the expected length of JWTs.

 ### 2) HTTP(S) basic auth